Uruguay Flag

 CORPORATE TAXATION

-Companies earning Uruguayan-sourced income and capital gains are subject to corporate income tax at a flat rate of 25%.
 The taxable income is computed by deducting income-generating expenses from the gross income.
 Other allowable deductions include advertising costs, bad debts, commissions, gifts, goodwill, guaranties, interest expense, rents, representation expenses, research and development, remuneration (to owners, partners, directors), royalties and technical assistance, salaries and wages, service fees, social welfare, taxes on income-generating assets and activities, training costs, travel expenses, and depreciation expenses.
+A fiscal adjustment for inflation is mandatory.

-BUSINESS NET WORTH TAX (Impuesto al Patrimonio, IAP)
+BUSINESS NET WORTH TAX (impuesto al patrimonio, IAP)

-The tax base for this tax is computed by deducting the company’s total liabilities from its total assets.
-The tax rates vary from 1.5% to 3.5%, depending on the taxpayer’s classification and the type of assets involved.
+The tax rates vary from 1.5% to 3.5%, depending on the taxpayer´s classification and the type of assets involved.
 The standard tax rate is 1.5%.

 PROPERTY TAX

-Property Tax (Contribución Imobiliaria)
+Property Tax (contribución imobiliaria)